Dicks of the stone age: The history of the big dick pt. II

 As a quick note, penis sheaths and covering are not unique to Europeans, there are tons of cultures the world over who have had fancy penis coverings, from penis gourds to nambas.[13, 14] For the sake of this piece, we’re sticking to Europeans and eventually the United States.

 Let’s fast forward to the French Revolution of the late 1700s.
 The people hated Marie Antoinette because she was a symbol of the monarchy, and sexual defamation propaganda was spread wide and far.
-The people were critical of General Lafayette as well, also seen in the images below, because he was sympathetic to both the common people and the crown, sometimes seen as foolish, rude, and a hick.
+The people were critical of General Lafayette as well, also seen in the image below, because he was sympathetic to both the common people and the crown, sometimes seen as foolish, rude, and a hick.
 Given the recent archeological discoveries in Pompeii, the people of the revolution were likening Lafayette to a Roman hedonist—meaning, that big dick wasn’t really a good thing.
-The whole point of these was to ridicule The Crown & Friends, and promote revolution and reform because they were crude and foolish.
+The whole point of theis was to ridicule The Crown & Friends, and promote revolution and reform because they were crude and foolish.

 (Fun Fact: Marie Antoinette pretty publicly disliked General Lafayette.)